sweet-tooth-clojure/todo-example/README.md

    `:component` key for the current route in the app db.
 5. Those components get rendered.

+### Form Handlng

+Form handling is one of those corners of SPA development that's ripe for frameworking: it's somewhat tedious and difficult to get right, and time spent on it takes away from spending time on building your product.
+Sweet Tooth has a featureful, extensible system for working with forms.

+#### Form representation

+- form keys
+- path in db
+- global state atom as filesystem
+- conventions
+- loose coupling

+#### Input components

+#### Submitting the form

+#### Displaying an activity indicator

 ## notes to self

 You should ignore everything after this point; it's just notes to myself.